-Prerequisite: C or better in BIOL 115/115L and concurrent enrollment in BIOL 205
+Prerequisite: C or better in: BIOL 115/115L, and concurrent enrollment in BIOL 205

 BIOL 205S.
-Development, Structure and Evolution Supplemental Instruction 0 hours
+Mendelian and Molecular Genetics Supplemental Instruction

 Students in BIOL 205S are required to attend one hour of supplemental instruction per week.
 See course schedule for SI times, if applicable, and course syllabus for content details.